troyvassalotti/troyv.dev/src/posts/express-cats.md

 What's going on here is I have a `cats.js` file that holds the object for cat information.
 That object is imported to the router as `const cats`, and then it is passed into the response call of a route.
 In the case of the route `/cats/:page`, I'm manipulating it a bit. **Note**: I am aware this is a very brute force way of dealing with the data, but since I only have two cats it was fine.

 I store the cat being requested from the request parameters.
-You couldn't just request any cat though - I determined the cats being requested by linking to them on the homepage.
+You couldn't request any cat though - I determined the cats being requested by linking to them on the homepage.
 Then I filter the `cats` array by finding the object that uses the requested cat in a key:value pair.
 That's not all though since then I need to store the _opposite_ cat, so I create two more variables for each individual cat.
 All three of these variables are passed to the page to dynamically generate the cat post _as well as_ the link to the other cat.

 See how I use all this on the cat template: